I was in a meeting the other day going through my slide deck when I was stopped and asked: “Why isn’t there an “Enterprise YouTube”?”

-There are 3 main challenges that businesses look to solve:
+There are 3 main challenges that businesses look to solve this unfortunate reality:

 - Sharing large files over email is not possible so there needs to be a simpler way to share content.